 There is no better time to go to Venice than the end of March.
 This beautiful, charming city that has inspired so many works of art, is at the beginning of its touristic season, which means that you can pretty much have it all to yourself.
 Strolling on the narrow streets of Cannaregio, waling around San Marco Square at night, feeling loved while enjoying a gondola ride at sunset with your loved one, make Venice the perfect romantic destination for Easter.

 Another two advantages of going to Venice at the end of March are the affordable prices and the good weather.
 Whilst the temperatures might not be as high to allow you to leave your jacket at home, the sky will usually be clear, and you will be able to admire the beauty of the city under the rays if sun.
+You can also choose to visit Venice in November, when the conditions are similar.

 There are plenty of things to see and do in Venice.
 If you are looking for non-touristy little gems I can recommend you Libreria Aqua Alta – a magical world of books where the shelves have the shape of gondolas, boats and canoes, Fondaco dei Tedeschi – an old historical palace on the Grand Canal with a 360 panoramic terrace from where you can admire a bird’s view over the city, and Rosa Salva, one of the best pastry shops and gelaterias in Venice.